-Gąsawa went down in the history as a meeting place of the dukes of the Piast dynasty in 1227.
-The visitors to the village are delighted with the local wooden St. Nicholas’ Church – a masterpiece of sacral art.
+Gąsawa went down in history as a meeting place of the dukes of the Piast dynasty in 1227.
+Visitors to the village are delighted by the local wooden St. Nicholas’ Church – a masterpiece of sacral art.
 The exterior of the building is rather inconspicuous, but inside we can admire the stunning Baroque paintings.

-The present church was built around 1625 by Canons Regular from Trzemeszno.
-However, it is known that the first parish was established at the turn of the 11 th century.
-The church is a shrine of a log frame structure and was built of larch wood.
+The present church was built in around 1625 by Canons regular from Trzemeszno; however, it is known that the first parish was established at the turn of the 11th century.
+The church is a shrine with a larch-wood log-frame structure.

-Around 1850 the church was planned to be pulled down due to a poor technical condition, but the Prussian authorities did not allow it.
+In around 1850 the church was going to be pulled down due to its poor technical state, but the Prussian authorities did not allow it.
 The local community had enough money to renovate the building, but they could not afford the renovation of the wall paintings, therefore they were covered with reeds and plastered.
 They were forgotten for 150 years.

-In the years 1939–45 the Nazis used the shrine as a grain warehouse, but in 1948 it was already fully renovated.
-The series of wall paintings, as the unique Gothic arrangement of the framework beams, was discovered only during the renovation of the roof and external walls which took place in the years 1998–99.
+In 1939–45 the Nazis used the shrine as a grain warehouse, but in 1948 it was fully renovated.
+The series of wall paintings – similarly to the unique Gothic arrangement of the framework beams – were discovered only during the renovation of the roof and the external walls which took place in 1998–99.

-Although the interior design presents a range of styles – from the Late Gothic, through the Baroque, the Mannerism and the Classicism to the modern times – it is the unique series of Baroque wall paintings discovered at the end of the 20 th century that charms the visitors the most.
-In the small church they cover 700 m 2 of the surface.
-The paintings come from four different periods and their present form dates back to 18 th and 19 th century.
-The best preserved layer comes from the years 1705–06.
-Besides, there were also recognized two other layers from the 17 th century and one from the period when the Chapel of St. Anthony was built (1817).
-The paintings are a consistent and precise artistic composition.
-All the motives are of natural size and the presented characters have natural proportions, which makes an impression of participating in those scenes when entering the shrine.
+Although the interior design presents a range of styles – from Late Gothic, through Baroque, Mannerism, and Classicism to modern times – it is the unique series of Baroque wall paintings discovered at the end of the 20th century that charms visitors the most as they cover 700 m2 of the interior of the church.
+The paintings come from four different periods and their present form dates back to the 18th and 19th centuries.
+The best-preserved layer is from 1705–06, but two other layers have been identified from the 17th century and one from the period when the Chapel of St. Anthony was built (1817).
+The paintings are of a consistent and precise artistic composition: all the motifs are of natural size and the characters have natural proportions, which gives visitors the impression of being in these scenes when entering the church.

-Another precious monument is also the Manneristic baptismal font from the beginning of the 17 th century which was earlier in the church at the Dominican monastery in Żnin.
-The oldest element of the church furnishings is the Late Gothic Group of Crucifixion from the first half of the 16 th century.
+Another precious monument is the Manneristic baptismal font from the beginning of the 17th century, which was previously in the church at the Dominican monastery in Żnin.
+The oldest element of the church furnishings is the Late Gothic Group of Crucifixion from the first half of the 16th century.
 It is also worth having a closer look at the Baroque side altars.
-On the right there is the Altar of the Holy Cross from the 17 th century with the sculptures of high artistic standard.
+On the right there is the Altar of the Holy Cross from the 17th century, whose sculptures are of a high artistic standard.
 The cylindrical Chapel of St. Anthony adjoins the nave.